frankfarach/CV/CV.md

 *13*, 14-18.

 ### Manuscripts & Preprints

-Johnson, S. B., **Farach, F. J.**, Pelphrey, K., & Rozenblit, L. *Data management in clinical research: What we want, what we need, what we can afford.* Manuscript submitted for publication.

 Jerud, A. B., **Farach, F. J.**, Smith, H., Zoellner, L. A., & Feeny, N. C. *Prior trauma frequency does not predict between-session habituation of fear in prolonged exposure therapy for PTSD.* Manuscript submitted for publication.